-If necessary, the sea portion can be run through solely on batteries which can be recharged en route overland.
-In this case the route structure will be dead.
+If necessary, particular dead portions can be run through solely on batteries which can be recharged en route on the rest live STS portions.

 1.8.4.
 STS Structural Reliability and Functioning

 STS cable and string elements of rails and carrying structures are exposed to the utmost strain.
 Since they are in the corrosion resistant medium in the special sheath and in a mechanically strong body protecting them against external effects, their service life can amount to hundreds of years.
 Also, the traveling load alters the stress-strain state of these elements only by one per cent (see [1], p.
 8) and this state remains basically unchanged during the entire period of operation extending the service life and saving operation costs.
 Since the string elements are located in different remote places (mutually isolated wires in the strings of the left and right rails, the one-way and return lines, the upper and lower strings, etc.), the probability that they snap simultaneously is close to zero, even in case of disasters, such as earthquakes, floods, landslides, hostilities, etc.).
 Even in case 90% of carrying wires snap, the structure will not collapse, unlike other structures, such as bridges, highway loops, viaducts, modern skeleton buildings, etc.